-A short version of the answer to this question is: Only choose “Flexible” if your origin webserver cannot accept secure (HTTPS) connections.
+A short version of the answer to this question is: Only choose “Flexible” if your origin web server cannot accept secure (HTTPS) connections.
 Choose “Full” if you have a self-signed SSL certificate, and choose “Full (strict)” if you have a valid SSL certificate issued by a certificate authority.

 Now for the detailed explanation.
 The SSL options let you control:

 - If visitors can browse your website over a secure connection

 - When they do, how Cloudflare is going to connect to your origin web server

 These options are listed from least (Off) to most secure (Full SSL (Strict)).
 All options are available in all customer plans.